12 of My Favorite Amazing European Cities

 The Arena is the most famous attraction.

-In summer, you can see opera performances in this ancient amphitheater.
+In summer, you can see opera performances in this ancient amphitheater — something that is high on my “must experience” list.

-I visited Verona in early-mid September and attended a concert of a well-known pop star, Laura Pausini.
+I visited Verona for the first time in early-mid September and attended a concert of a well-known pop star, Laura Pausini.

 It was so much fun to be in this ancient arena with all the Italians singing along.

-Sites such as Torre dei Lamberti, Basilica di Sant’ Anastasia, Piazza Bra and Piazza dei Signori are all high on my list.
+Sites such as Torre dei Lamberti, Basilica di Sant’ Anastasia, Piazza Bra and Piazza dei Signori are all high on the must see list.

 And do be sure to wander down the smaller lanes as I’m sure you’ll stumble upon something to interest you.

-This is another European city I could spend a month in — easily.
+This is another one of those European cities I could spend a month in — easily.

 Vicenza, Italy